mxmo0rhuhn/eth_fmfp/README.md

 # FMFP
-Exercises for the ETH lecture in Formal Methods and Functional Programming.
+Exercises for the ETH lecture on formal methods and functional programming.

 Run `./start.sh setup` to build a working environment.
 Afterwards you can run `./start.sh` to switch to this environment. __This requires docker to be installed on your system!__